flyteorg/flyte/flyteidl/protos/docs/core/core.rst

 January 1, 1970, in the proleptic Gregorian calendar which extends the Gregorian calendar backwards to year one.

 All minutes are 60 seconds long.
-Leap seconds are &#34;smeared&#34; so that no leap second table is needed for interpretation, using a [24-hour linear smear](https://developers.google.com/time/smear).
+Leap seconds are "smeared" so that no leap second table is needed for interpretation, using a [24-hour linear smear](https://developers.google.com/time/smear).